HiConfiT/hiconfit-core/README.md

 ### Examples

-There are some test models in [here](https://github.com/manleviet/CDRModel/tree/main/src/main/java/at/tugraz/ist/ase/cdrmodel/test/model) and some examples, showing how to use these algorithms, in [here](https://github.com/manleviet/CA-CDR/tree/main/src/test/java/at/tugraz/ist/ase/cacdr/algorithms).
+There are some test models in [here](https://github.com/manleviet/CDRModel/tree/main/src/main/java/at/tugraz/ist/ase/cdrmodel/test/model) and some examples showing how to use these algorithms in [here](https://github.com/manleviet/CA-CDR/tree/main/src/test/java/at/tugraz/ist/ase/cacdr/algorithms).

-## What the CA-CDR library provide
+## What the CA-CDR library provides

-In this repository, I published eight Maven packages, and two apps as the followings:
+In this repository, I published eight Maven packages and two apps as the followings:

 | *Maven packages*                                       | *description*                            |
 |----------------------------------------------|------------------------------------------|